iains/gcj/gcc/doc/gcc/gcc-command-options/options-controlling-objective-c-and-objective-c++-dialects.rst

 .. option:: -fobjc-exceptions

-  Enable syntactic support for structured exception handling in Objective-C, similar to what is offered by C++.
+  Enable syntactic support for structured exception handling in Objective-C, similar to what is offered by C++ and Java.
 This option is required to use the Objective-C keywords ``@try``, ``@throw``, ``@catch``, ``@finally`` and ``@synchronized``.
 This option is available with both the GNU